Babushka: Shadows of Betrayal (Book 2) - Chapter 2 - Yelena

 “In return,” Yelena added, “I’ll reinstate Project Aisyt, on one condition: it aligns with my vision for Gred.”

-As Rozhkov nodded slowly in response, Yelena detected a subtle shift in his demeanor, perhaps a recognition of the changing dynamics between them.
+Rozhkov nodded slowly.
 “A mutually beneficial partnership, then.
 Let’s chart this new course, together,” he said.

 The doors opened once more, and Klara and Marzanna stepped into the boardroom.
 Yelena had been anticipating their arrival.
 Her gaze flicked between the two newcomers and Dr. Rozhkov.
-Klara’s face tightened ever so slightly at the sight of Lev already seated.
-Yelena didn’t need them to say it aloud; the disappointment was clear.
-Whatever they had planned to discuss, it seemed Klara had hoped to get to him first.
+The slightest shift in Klara’s expression—a twitch at the corner of her mouth, a narrowing of her eyes—didn’t escape Yelena’s notice.
+She’d expected Lev to be a complication.
+Klara had clearly hoped to get to him first.

 Marzanna cleared her throat, her silver hair shimmering like a halo around her petite frame.
 “Dr. Rozhkov, it’s been too long,” she said.
 Her deep blue eyes locked intently on his.